 How to Reuse Parts to Increase Your Engineering Efficiency

-- The foundations of digital standard parts
+- The three types of standard parts

-- How part reuse will revolutionize your efficiency
+- How part reuse revolutionizes engineering efficiency

 - The 5-pillars of The Reuse Method

 This article will take about 30-minutes to read.
 If you prefer reading an eBook, we’ve got you covered!
 Get the eBook version of this article delivered to your inbox for future reference.

 A standard part is any part that can be reused or “standardized” across an assembly or multiple assemblies.
 Standard parts include fasteners, brackets, cylinders, or even entire assemblies of parts.
 Broadening the use of standard parts and their applications will skyrockets design speed and efficiency for engineers.
 Standard parts are versatile “building blocks” for quickly assembling new designs.

 Types of Standard Parts

 Many engineers think of “standards” as industry-standard fasteners; but in reality, there are three types of standard parts for most engineering teams.
 Understanding these types of standard parts is the basis for engineering reuse.